alexander-ye/jekyll-devblog-starter/README.md

 I recommend using [Netlify to deploy your Jekyll site](https://www.netlify.com/blog/2020/04/02/a-step-by-step-guide-jekyll-4.0-on-netlify/).

 * It's a more flexible solution (e.g. you can keep your repository private and customize the subdomain name to your liking).
-* It is currently easier to ues&mdash;there is less setup required, as you do not need to worry about version compatibility in your `Gemfile` unless you add additional Gems.
+* It is currently easier to use&mdash;there is less setup required, as you do not need to worry about version compatibility in your `Gemfile` unless you add additional Gems.

 ### [GitHub Pages][github-pages-guide]

 The latest versions of Jekyll and Ruby are incompatible with the current version of GitHub Pages.
-If you decide to use GitHub pages, be sure to follow the official GitHub Docs to [create a GitHub Pages site with Jekyll][github-pages-guide] and ensure [version compatibility](https://pages.github.com/versions/) in your `Gemfile`.
+If you decide to use GitHub pages, be sure to follow the official GitHub Docs to [create a GitHub Pages site with Jekyll][github-pages-guide] and ensure [version compatibility][github-jekyll-versioning] in your `Gemfile`.

 Note that to use GitHub Pages to host your website for free, your repository must be made public.